 Then, things slow down, and they all listen to a spiritual thought together.
-“It’s all really, really cool,” said Bryce.
+“It’s all really, really cool,” says Bryce.

-(Other days, he creates a cool archery obstacle course.
+(Other days, he helps create a cool archery obstacle course.
 If people come, he chats with boys and helps them.
 If not, he gets to enjoy the course himself.)

 Bryce’s day at camp is definitely nothing like a typical school year day.
 Interested in working as a camp staff employee?
 Apply here!